Sullivan008/JQuery-ChristmashSnow/README.md

-# JQuery - Christmas Snow Application with JQuery-Snowfall Plugin
+# JQuery - Christmas Snow Application with JQuery-Snowfall Plugin [Year of Development: 2019]

 About the application technologies and operation: